 The National Association of State Contractors Licensing Agencies (NASCLA) participated in a national coordinated enforcement effort the weeks of June 4 – 22, 2018 which included 10 NASCLA State Members who took part in this event across the country.
 The states that participated were Arizona, California, Florida, Mississippi, Nevada, Oregon, Rhode Island, Texas, Utah and Washington.

-*Please click the here to download the full press release which includes individual state statistics and information.
+*Please click the "Attached Files" below to download the full press release which includes individual state statistics and information.

 The national coordinated enforcement effort focused on elevating the regulatory boards presence in the community and nationally.
 The goal of our state members was to come together in a united partnership to promote both consumer and public protection through the licensing and/or registration of contractors.
 The national coordinated enforcement effort involved state public information departments, investigative departments, executive directors/officers and the public media.

 This nationally coordinated collaboration among our state members provided the opportunity to protect the consumers, deter illegal construction activity and level the playing field for legitimate contractors in the construction industry.
 Along with combating the increased illegal unlicensed activity nationally, the intention was to warn consumers that they need to be aware of these activities for regulatory compliance.

 Based on joint coordinated enforcement efforts during the weeks of June 4 – 22, 2018, NASCLA State Members reported a total of 779 that were found non-compliant with state licensing requirements.
 Administrative citations, criminal notices, legal actions, additional investigations, and more have been issued by the state contractor licensing agencies.